-- Measurements using low income cannot be directly compared with low income figures produced prior to 2009-10 due to a change in methodology.
-Low income cut-offs were again revised for 2014-15 data based on ABS 2013-14 Survey of Income and Housing results.
-This led to substantial increases in the number of households considered to be receiving a low income.
-Care is therefore also required when comparing data from 2014-15 onwards with previous years. - Measurements of overcrowding cannot be directly compared with figures produced prior to 2009-10 due to a change in methodology.
-Prior to 2009- 10, overcrowding was measured using a proxy standard of '2 or more bedrooms are required'.
+- From 2017-18, remoteness area (RA) is determined using a concordance between 2017 postcodes and the Australian Bureau of Statistics (ABS) 2016 RA classification.
+Previous years used a concordance between 2012 postcodes and the 2011 RA classification.
+Care is therefore required when comparing remoteness data across time. - Measurements using low income cannot be directly compared with low income measures produced prior to 2009-10 due to a change in methodology.
+From 2019-10 onwards, low income cut-offs were obtained from the biennial ABS Survey of Income and Housing (SIH).
+Low income cutoffs for 2017-18 are based on 2016-17 SIH results.
+Care is required when comparing low income measures over time. - Measurements of overcrowding cannot be directly compared with figures produced prior to 2009-10 due to a change in methodology.
+Prior to 2009-10, overcrowding was measured using a proxy standard of '2 or more bedrooms are required'.
 From 2009-10 onwards, overcrowding was measured using the Canadian National Occupancy Standard (CNOS) of '1 or more bedrooms are required'. - Measurements of underutilisation cannot be directly compared with figures produced prior to 2011-12 due to changes in methodology.
 Prior to 2009-10, underutilisation was measured using a proxy standard of '2 or more spare bedrooms'.
 From 2009-10 to 2010-11, underutilisation was measured using the CNOS of '1 or more spare bedrooms'.
 From 2011-12 onwards, underutilisation was measured using the revised CNOS of '2 or more spare bedrooms'.